AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/authors/hamed-barzamini/_index.md

 user_groups:
   - PhD Students
 ---
 I am a Ph.D. student in the Department of Computer Science at the Northern Illinois University.
 My research focus is on the fields of Requirements Engineering for ML-base software components.
-Currently, I am working on specifying Non-Functional Requirements (NFR), such as re-usability, robustness, and safety, for Artificial Intelligence (AI)-enabled software systems, such as pedestrian detectors in the automotive domain.
+Currently, I am working on specifying Non-Functional Requirements (NFR), such as re-usability, robustness, and safety, for Artificial Intelligence (AI)-enabled software systems, such as pedestrian detectors in the automotive domain. {{% staticref "uploads/Hamed_CV.pdf" "newtab" %}}Download my CV{{% /staticref %}}.